Lake Allen outlet project

 N.E.
 8th St. Beaver Exclusion Fence and replaced trash rack near 250th Ave.
 N.E.

-- King County cleared 4 driveway culverts from Northeast 8th Street to approximately 1,800 feet downstream.
+- King County cleared 4 driveway culverts from Northeast 8th Street to approximately 1,800 feet downstream in December 2011;

-- King County Department of Transportation cleaned out the pipe system on Northeast 8th Street in June 2011.
+- King County Department of Transportation cleaned out the pipe system on Northeast 8th Street in June 2011 and June 2014.